bookofproofs/bookofproofs.github.io/_sources/history/20th-century/wang-yuan.md

 9. Popularized the use of the decimal system in decimal fractions.
 10. Wrote an authoritative treatise on the history of Chinese mathematics.

 Born 29 April 1930, Lanxi, Zhejiang province, China.
-Died 14 May2021, Beijing, China.
+Died 14 May 2021, Beijing, China.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Wang_Yuan/)